MaximeRobeyns/agnfinder/docs/source/inference.rst

 x_{i})\}_{i=1}^{n}` to make predictions.

-Attempting to model the generative process by using a CVAE may allow us to uncover causal relations [IVAE2019]_ in an unsupervised manner, using only the simulated dataset :math:`\mathcal{D}`.
+Attempting to model the generative process by using a CVAE may allow us to uncover causal relations in an unsupervised manner [IVAE2019]_, using only the simulated dataset :math:`\mathcal{D}`.
 This may make this approach more robust to extrapolation, and use in different surveys.